www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

           Otherwise, webserver instances cannot be configured, created and run declaratively.
           This makes working with these essential resources unnecessary hard.
           For instance, replacing or adapting the webserver becomes harder.
+* [ ] Add first administrative GUI in webserver.
+    * [ ] View log files in website only for administrator.
+    * [ ] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.